 The Census and Statistics Act 1905 includes a legislative guarantee to respondents that their confidentiality will be protected.
 This is fundamental to the trust the Australian public has in the ABS, and that trust is in turn fundamental to the excellent quality of ABS information.
-Without that trust, survey respondents may be less forthcoming or truthful in answering out questionnaires.
-For more information, see 'Avoiding inadvertent disclosure' and 'Microdata' on our web page How the ABS keeps your information confidential.
+Without that trust, survey respondents may be less forthcoming or truthful in answering our questionnaires.
+For more information, see 'Avoiding inadvertent disclosure in published statistics' and 'Microdata' on our web page How the ABS keeps your information confidential.

-In accordance with the Census and Statistics Act 1905, data in CURFs are subjected to a confidentiality process before release.
+In accordance with the Census and Statistics Act 1905, microdata are subjected to a confidentiality process before release.
 The release of microdata must satisfy the ABS legislative obligation to release information in a manner that is not likely to enable the identification of a particular person or organisation.

 This confidentiality process is applied to avoid releasing information that may lead to the identification of individuals, families, households, dwellings or businesses.

-- inform the ABS, through your Contact Officer, upon leaving your organisation that your access is disabled
+- inform the ABS, through their Contact Officer, upon leaving their organisation that their access is disabled

-- not to provide my TableBuilder user ID and password access to any other person or organisation.
+- not to provide their TableBuilder user ID and password access to any other person or organisation.